 Facilities and fees

 There are camping facilities available in some of the towns and areas surrounding the park.

 Driving is a great way to see the diverse wildflowers of the park.
 Lesueur Scenic Drive trail traverses one of the most scenic parts of the park and takes you past Mount Lesueur and Cockleshell Gully.
 Regular lay-bys provide opportunities to park and enjoy the scenery or take photographs.

-Lesueur National Park is 250km north of Perth along the Brand Highway.
-Entry is from Cockleshell Gully Road which, although unsealed, generally has a good surface and is usually suitable for two-wheel drive vehicles.
-Care must be taken after the rain.
+Lesueur National Park is 250km north of Perth along the Brand Hwy or about same if travelling on Indian Ocean Drive.
+Entry is from Cockleshell Gully Rd which, although unlsealed, generally has a good surface and is usually suitable for two-wheel-drive vehicles.
+Care must be taken when wet.